GregWickham/Flex/index.md

 ![Variations of "a very good movie"](/images/VariationsOfAVeryGoodMovie.jpg)

-That's a bit more interesting; but it's still not really a **Combinatorial Explosion of Language**.
+That's a bit more interesting; but it's not really a **Combinatorial Explosion of Language**, is it?

 Our sentence happens to contain a noun, a verb, and adjective, and an adverb.
 What if we assign some alternates to *each* of those words?